UF-CEN5035-2022SpringProject/GatorLive/sprint2.md

       - Watch the "live" created by the store and able to buy the products on the list
    - Login
    - Create order

+4. Create testing method for both frontend and backend
+   - Design unit test by using ```go test```
+   - Find a tool for frontend testing